grew-nlp/grew_doc/content/new_grs.md

 import "filename.grs"
 ```

-This creates a new package with the same name as the file.
+This creates a new package with the same name as the file (without the `.grs` extension).
 Hence, the meaning is the same as the following code:

 ```grew
 package filename {